argoproj/argo-cd/docs/user-guide/multiple_sources.md

 ## Copying files across sources

 In some cases the builtin helm, kustomize or directory processing cannot be used due to the utilization of Config Management Plugins (CMPs).
-In these cases the `helm.valueFiles` referencing of different sources cannot be used, therefore files has to be made accessable using different means.
+In these cases the `helm.valueFiles` referencing of different sources cannot be used, therefore files has to be made accessible using different means.
 Currently this is being done by a `from:` section in the source.

 The `from:` section is a list with the following elements: